everydayrails/everyday-rails/_posts/2011-09-16-rails-legacy-data-migration-trucker.markdown

 {% endhighlight %}

 <div class="alert alert-info">
-  <p>If your legacy model is like mine above and either ends in an s or has some other odd inflection, read below for resolving pluralization issues.</p>
+  If your legacy model is like mine above and either ends in an s or has some other odd inflection, read below for resolving pluralization issues.
 </div>

 With your legacy model in place, it's time to start moving data.
 When I was working with Trucker the generator didn't create a starter for this, so I added it myself&mdash;it's pretty straightforward.